 If you are organising any event, YOU, AS THE ORGANISER MUST COMPLY WITH NATIONAL WASTE LEGISLATION.
 It is important to plan ahead to make it as ‘green’ as possible by managing it sustainably.

-Torbay Council and our partners Tor2, will therefore supply a basic package which will cover your mimimum requirements for waste and recycling.
-This will be at a cost of £50 per event.

-*The definition of ‘WASTE’ is any rubbish and/or litter produced by the event that you are organising
+Torbay Council and our partners Tor2, will therefore supply a basic package which will cover your minimum requirements for waste and recycling.
+Please contact Tor2 for the up-to-date costs involved. *The definition of ‘WASTE’ is any rubbish and/or litter produced by the event that you are organising

 Planning your event